analyticsbot/deep-learning/ml-concepts/Readme.md

    - **When to Use**: In Transformer-based or very deep networks, allowing for layer-specific normalization adjustments.

 Each normalization technique is suited to specific network architectures and task requirements, offering different ways to improve training stability and convergence.

+#### Choosing the Right Technique:

+The choice of normalization technique depends on the specific task and dataset.
+Consider the following factors:

+- Batch size: For small batch sizes, Group Normalization or Layer Normalization might be more suitable.
+- Data distribution: For datasets with varying data distributions, Layer Normalization can be effective.
+- Task complexity: For complex tasks, Batch Normalization can help improve performance.